Creating Engaging Social Media Content With Canva on iPad and iPhone

 Is Canva really free to use on iPad and iPhone?

 Yes, and the free tier is genuinely useful.
 I made a full week of social posts without paying.
-You only hit limits with premium templates, certain stock photos, the background remover, and Magic Resize, which all live behind Canva Pro.
+You only hit limits with premium templates, certain stock photos, the Background Remover, Magic Resize, and extra Brand Kits, which all live behind Canva Pro at about fifteen dollars a month.

 Do my designs sync between my iPad and iPhone automatically?